 Please visit the CITSA page for information about how you can get involved!

-CIT has Childcare Centres at 3 campuses.
+CIT has Childcare Centres at two campuses.
 A Childcare Centre is located at both CIT Bruce and CIT Reid.
-The Childcare Centre for CIT Woden is located within the suburb of Woden.
 Students who are studying at CIT can use this service which provides professional care for children up to school age.
 You must register your interest as soon as possible as places are limited.
 The phone numbers to contact your campus Childcare Centre are:

 The CIT Learning Centres provide well equipped spaces for student learning and study, as well as accessible library and information services and resources to support you in your course.
 At your Learning Centre you can access space to learn and study including computers, access to the internet, areas for group and individual work.
 The library and information services available in the Learning Centres give you access to books, journals, databases and assistance with research.
 Drop-in Learning Support is available in the Learning Centre at CIT Bruce and CIT Reid.
 This service provides you with academic support on campus.
 For some courses, individual coaching programs may be available.

 Each of the 3 main campuses where International students study have prayer rooms.
 CIT students requiring access need to contact the Estate Manager on their campus:

 If the staff member on duty is roving, the above numbers will divert your call to the roving mobile.
 You can also call the Estate Office staff member on duty from the telephone outside each Estate office if you want to gain access.
 This telephone will divert to their mobile phone and the Estate Office staff member will provide you with access information.

-Student Support Services are a part CIT Student Services and assists students in providing personal and academic support, aiming to maximise student engagement, retention and success at CIT.
+Student Support are a part CIT Student Services and assists students in providing personal and academic support, aiming to maximise student engagement, retention and success at CIT.
 All services are confidential and specialised staff are available to assist you with your individual support needs.